JohanSmarius/DemoMVC/README.md

 The initial code after generation

 ## Demo 2
-Index action method just returns string.
-Responsibility controller.
+The controller has just one action methode.
+The Index action method just returns a string.
+This step shows the responsibility for the controller.

 ## Demo 3
-Controller and default view for showing the relationship
+The controller and default view are now restored.
+This step shows the relationship between the controller and the view.

 ## Demo 4
-Controller with non default view
+The controller can now use a non default view.

 ## Demo 5
-Binding with Viewbag
+The view now uses binding using a Viewbag.

 ## Demo 6
-Modelbinding
+This step shows the modelbinding in MVC for a get action method.
 *The EditStudent has been named incorrectly on purpose*

 ## Demo 7
-Modelbinding with post
+The modelbinding now works the post action method as well.
+There is no validation yet.

 ## Demo 8
-Add validation for post.
+The validation has been added.
+A correct post works.
+An incorrect post shows an error.

 ## Demo 9
-Fix for wrong view name.
+The error for the view name is fixed.

 ## Demo 10
-Show error message and layout message.
+The validation now show an error message.
+The message has an overriden css class.

 ## Demo 11
-Redirect from Index to Student.
+The index action method shows an reference to Student.